dingspacedong/ComfyUI-Studio-A-novelai-inspired-comfyui-frontend/ReadMe.md

 ### Prerequisites
 1. **ComfyUI:** Ensure [ComfyUI](https://github.com/comfyanonymous/ComfyUI) is installed and operational.
 2. **Node.js:** Node.js is required to run the Studio's local server (`server.js`).
+3. **Cloudflare Tunnel (optional):** Required only if you want to share your Studio remotely.
+Install `cloudflared` from [developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/) and ensure it is available on your system PATH.
+No Cloudflare account is needed.
+Make sure the file is renamed as cloudflared.exe if it isn't already that.

 ### Installation & Launch
 1. Place the ComfyUI Studio folder anywhere you like.
 Do not remove or rename any files inside it, including the autocomplete folder.